Ahtna language: History

 Ahtna is one of the eleven Athabaskan languages native to Alaska.
 The Ahtna language comes from the proto-Athabaskan language, believed to have evolved 5,000 to 10,000 years ago when humans migrated from Eurasia to North America over the Bering land bridge (Beringia), when it was dried up and exposed creating a natural land bridge.
-Many indigenous Native American languages are to have derived from this proto-Athabaskan language.
+Many indigenous Native American languages are thought to have derived from this proto-Athabaskan language.
 Ahtna and other Athabaskan languages, like Navajo, have many similarities, due to their common ancestry.
 The Ahtna language has changed very much and very often, and it is still changing today.
 Within the past century more than one hundred words have made their way into the Ahtna vocabulary mostly due to influence from English.
 Contact with Russians influenced the Ahtna language with many Russian loanwords being introduced.
 With contact from English speakers, especially recently, English words have also been introduced.
 Some words are also borrowed from the Alaskan Tlingit and Alutiiq native languages.